shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Wryonin led Ersatzica and Mudrich down the stairs to the forested area below.
 The area was surrounded on the south side by the stone staircase, on the east side by the cliff of the plateau, on the west side by the river beach where Mudrich recently scored a hammer kill, and on the north side by the river where Ersatzica was saved by the cat with a fishing pole.

 Ersatzica played with the stick she had had that day.
 What was that cat doing there?
 Is he still out there?
+Why did he save her?
 Did he think Ersatzica was a cat?
 And if not, why would he rescue a wolf?

 "We're here."
 Wryonin said.